leviv/leviv.github.io/_posts/ima/2025-07-15-sensing-senors.md

 An estimation of the route I took (exact location changed for privacy) {: .caption}

-Throghout my route I was pleasently surprised that for the most part I interacted with less devices than I expected.
+Throghout my route I was pleasently surprised that I interacted with less devices than I expected.

 I put on my noise cancelling headphones to drown out the car noise on the east village streets, using the on device controls to play, skip and change volume.